 In one scene, we see a Jedi master teaching her apprentice about the crystals that give a lightsaber power.
 This expands on lore never fully explained in the films.
 In another vignette, Anakin battles Asajj Ventress, a Sith apprentice with awesome powers and dual, red lightsabers.
 The standoff between the angsty Anakin and vicious Asajj ends in tragedy; Anakin strikes down Asajj with rage and anger.
 This moment expands upon the young Jedi’s fall from grace into darkness.

 When people complain about the prequel trilogy, they often whine about how the Jedi, even in their prime, were lame and somewhat unimpressive.
 The best they could do was gently push some cartoon droids over with the force.
 Fans expected feats of power beyond imagination.
 The Clone Wars cartoon does exactly that.
 One example being when Mace Windu singlehandedly takes down an entire army of droids.
-Honestly, if the prequels had been like this mini series, the films would have been more positively received.
+Honestly, if the prequels had been like this mini series, the films probably would have been more positively received.

 With the recent Star Wars expanded universe purge I’m not sure if The Clone Wars remains canonical.
 Most likely, it’s been wiped from the Star Wars history books.
 The more recent CG Clone Wars is still indeed canon.
 It’s not as good as the 2003 version, but it’s not bad and it has some pretty solid episodes.
 The Tartakovsky Clone Wars is a gem and an entertaining piece of Star Wars history.
-Watch the full series below.
-It’s about the length of a feature length film.